kyle-flores/Outlet-Store-Sales-Predictor/README.md

 - Clarified values in "Item Identifier" feature
 - Regrouped separate but equivalent values in"Item Fat Content"
 - Null value treatment
--   Approach 1:
+  - Approach 1: Dropping rows with null values
--   Approach 2:
+  - Approach 2: Filling in null values with either feature mean or mode